nagesh123-geek/GAN_MD/README.md

 ![Training and sampling](figures/GAN_arch.png)

+# Code Requirements
+Ensure you have the following Python packages installed to run the code:

+- numpy
+- pytorch
+- matplotlib
+- scipy
+- scikit-learn
+- tqdm
+-
-# GAN_MD
+# Package version
-This repository contains the GAN models developed for Molecular dynamics data for four systems of study, viz, two dimesnional Brownian Motion in three well potential
-Protein Ligand distance trajectory , Trp cage mini protein and alphasynuclein.
+- Python 3.12.3
+- pytorch (2.2.0)
+- numpy (1.26.4)

 # Training and Sampling
-Training and sampling script for various systems are provided in the respective folders
+Training and sampling script for various systems are provided in the respective folders.

+- For Model 2d model system
+  threewell.py is the training script which trains and saves the model generate.py is the sampling script from a saved model

 # Data

 In data section , we provided the data for toy two dimensional three well potential Brownian Dynamics for user reproducability.

-# Requirements
-pytorch
-numpy
-matplotlib